acodeninja/buildpacks/graphviz/README.md

-# Playwright Cloud Native Buildpack
+# ACodeNinja Buildpack for Graphviz

+**Buildpack id**: `acodeninja/graphviz`

+This buildpack exposes the graphviz `dot` executable to a CNB based application image.